Very much a joy, a pleasure to be here in the big seat in for El Rushbo himself today.

 Lots of great calls.

-All right, buck in for rush.
+All right, Bucking for Rush.

 We'll be right back.

-Buck in for rush flying by today on the EIB.
+Buck in for Rush flying by today on the EIB.

 We're losing all of our talented diplomats.

-We will be taking your calls too, because it's open line Friday, so 800 282-2882.
+We will be taking your calls too because it's open line Friday.

-Um under Mexican law, illegal immigration is a felony punishable after two years in prison.
+Oh, just wanted to note, since we're talking about immigration in Mexico, under Mexican law, illegal immigration is a felony punishable after two years in prison.